vectordotdev/vector/rfcs/2020-10-06-3791-composing-components-pt-1.md

 normal components.
 These would be bundles of lower-level components wired together with adjusted default values for the specific use case.

+## Scope

+This RFC focuses on enabling rapid development of "composed" sources (e.g. NGINX logs) within our existing architecture.
+A more complete solution for composing arbitrary components is deferred to a later RFC.

 ## Motivation

-We need a way to rapidly assemble Vector components that address specific use cases.
+We need a way to quickly assemble Vector components that address specific use cases.
 This will allow us to improve ease of use without spending significant development time on each individual use case.
 It will allow us to focus development time on reuseable components without forcing users to do the work of